TransposeData/docs/docs/rest/nft-api/routes/owners_by_contract_address.md

 # Get Owners by Contract Address

 This endpoint returns all [Accounts](../models/nft_owner_model.md) that own a given collection, identified by contract address and ordered by descending balance (supports pagination).
-Supported chains: `ethereum`, `polygon`.
+Supported chains: `ethereum`, `polygon`, `goerli`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |